Sherry Wertz on Crew Benefits for Cruise Ship Officers & Crew

 What sets MHG apart from other brokers?

 MHG is one of the leading companies to push for crew benefits across both the yachting and cruise industries.
 30 years ago, the marine industry started to boom, and MHG has been there from the beginning championing the wellbeing and livelihoods of crew members around the globe.
-So really and truly, MHG is more than an insurance broker, we are a wellness company!

 With our growth in the industry and MHG becoming more and more diverse, MHG also began to offer other areas of coverage such as travel, travel medical and life.